 Every space in and around Saint Ann’s School has functioned as a classroom.
-Historically, the quirkiness of each appropriated teaching space in the former 1906 Crescent Club House has figured more prominently in collective memory than the purpose-built classroom, which has served as a neutral backdrop for a dynamic, thoughtful, and thought-provoking learning experience.
+Historically, the quirkiness of each appropriated teaching space in the former 1906 vintage Crescent Athletic Clubhouse, has figured more prominently in collective memory than the purpose-built classroom, which has served as a neutral backdrop for a dynamic, thoughtful, and thought-provoking learning experience.

-Our programming and classroom research revealed opportunities to realign and in some cases resize teaching space and department offices, in an effort to lessen current burdens on the main building, in order to limit commute times, and to support logical academic, administrative, and social adjacencies.
-While a realignment of department locations and adjacent teaching spaces might appear to fly in the face of the serendipity that occurs when for example, “a computer programming class overlaps with a music class”, the school’s absolutely rich, diverse, and growing program will demand use of all classrooms for most, if not all disciplines, resulting in the very sorts of accidental and intentional connectivity that exists within the minds of its students.
+Our programming and classroom research revealed opportunities to realign and in some cases resize teaching space and department offices, in an effort to lessen current burdens on the main building, in order to limit commute times, and to support academic, administrative, and social adjacencies.
+While the proposed realignment might appear to fly in the face of the serendipity that occurs when for example, “a computer programming class overlaps with a music class”, the school’s absolutely rich, diverse, and growing program will demand use of all classrooms for most, if not all disciplines, resulting in the very sorts of accidental and intentional connectivity that exists within the minds of its students.